suen-wang/suen-wang.github.io/index.md

 ## About me

-I am a research associate at Copenhagen Business School, currently working in the field of data science.
-I obtained a PhD in Political Science and Economics at Copenhagen Business School in 2021.
+I am an assistant professor at the Department of Politics and Society at Aalborg University and a research associate at Copenhagen Business School.
+I obtained a Ph.D. in Political Science and Economics at Copenhagen Business School in 2021.

 <br>